william-taylor-projects/wpl/README.md

 # Video Library &nbsp; &nbsp; &nbsp; [![Build status](https://ci.appveyor.com/api/projects/status/o8afonef8k6qrs0k?svg=true)](https://ci.appveyor.com/project/william-taylor/wpl) [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=102)](https://github.com/ellerbrock/open-source-badge/) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 WPL or Windows Playback Library is a small C++ library to play video files inside a normal window on the Win32 operating system.
-I built it as having an intro video in many of my OpenGL projects was something I really wanted to have.
+I built it as having an intro video in many of my OpenGL projects was something I wanted to have.
 The library just wraps DirectShow and handles the painting of the window for the user.
 It has been used in my projects successfully and I have put it here if others are curious.

-## Example

 ```c++